 He did, with no hesitation.

 “You know what it’s like, Lawrence?
-Being six years old, being used as long as you can remember, for reasons you don’t understand.
+Being nine years old, being used as long as you can remember, for reasons you don’t understand.
 And then, you’re taken from your home, your family, from everything you’ve ever known.
 And then you realise, the bloke who did it, he doesn’t even like you.”

 Lawrence couldn’t scream.
 The best he could manage was an even, “Tiresias, you can’t possibly think—”

 Alberto growled.
 “Don’t lie to me!
 I can see your heart, Laurie!
 How can you possibly think I didn’t know?
 Pull the trigger.”